Kathryn Lee - 17 Dec, 2020

 To help you out, this calculator can also be used to estimate the cost of your Lenders Mortgage Insurance (LMI).
 Simply follow the link and enter your estimated property value, deposit amount, whether or not you are a first home buyer, as well as your loan term.

-Despite looking very gloomy, Lenders Mortgage Insurance (LMI) does have some benefits for the borrower that make it well worth your consideration.
+Despite its cost, Lenders Mortgage Insurance (LMI) does have some benefits that make it worth weighing up your options.

 Whilst LMI is a one-off payment, with most insurers there is usually some flexibility as to how it is paid.